 - How many times have you left work for yourself to do in the morning, only to curse yourself the next day?

-What’s going here is something called hyperbolic discounting.
+What’s going on here is something called hyperbolic discounting.
 That’s a 50¢ word for our unconscious feeling that now matters more than later.
 We know that we ought to put money aside for retirement, but man is that far away!
 And the money is here now.
 So, we tend to think that retirement will take care of itself, while the money can be put to “good use” now.

 Our brains are wired to think that things we can easily come up with an example of are likely to happen.
 This is something called the availability heuristic.
 What that means is that we think we’re much more likely to win the lottery or win big in Vegas than is statistically possible just because we can think of examples of people who have won.

 Since we can think of those examples, we think the outcome is more likely.
-And every time you read a news story or see a movie about such winners, your brain believes that you winning is even more probable.
+And every time you read a news story or see a movie about such winners, your brain believes that your winning is even more probable.

-Even if you are able to sidestep the availability heuristic, you may still fall victim to the similar gambler’s fallacy.
+Even if you are able to sidestep the availability heuristic, you may still fall victim to a similar gambler’s fallacy.
 This is when you believe that something is “due” to happen because it hasn’t for quite some time.
 For example, you might bet on a coin coming up heads on the 21st toss after it has come up tails every time for 20 tosses.
 It seems as though the coin is “due” to come up heads, but it’s still only 50/50 odds.

-Otherwise rational investors may find themselves following the gambler’s fallacy by avoiding buying stocks that are going gangbusters, for fear that there has to be a fall eventually.
+Otherwise, rational investors may find themselves following the gambler’s fallacy by avoiding buying stocks that are going gangbusters, for fear that there has to be a fall eventually.
 Statistics may show a general regression toward the mean (i.e.—everything evens out eventually), but general statistics are meaningless when talking about individual events.

 Irrational Money Decisions Affecting Your Life

 Approaching all of our financial decisions rationally is remarkably difficult to do.
-It pays to think about the money choices we make, and try to figure out what our motivation is each time.
+It pays to think about the money choices we make and try to figure out what our motivation is each time.
 A little mindfulness and self-knowledge can do wonders for combating irrational decisions.